shuup/shuup/README.md

 Business ID: FI24815722, Business Address: Aurakatu 12 B, 20100 Turku, Finland.

-## CLA & DCO
+## CLA

-Notice: At the release of Shoop Marketplace we will be adding Contributor License Agreement and Developer's Certificate of Origin to allow the best possible experience for users to sell add-ons thru Marketplace
+Notice: At the release of Shoop Marketplace we will be adding Contributor License Agreement for Shoop to allow the best possible experience for users to sell add-ons through Shoop Marketplace.

 ## License